Zakia Khudadadi: Biography

 On 28 August 2021, Khudadadi, alongside her male compatriot Hossain Rasouli, arrived in Tokyo after being airlifted from Kabul to Paris by the Royal Australian Air Force as part of international evacuation efforts, ending the uncertainties which prevailed regarding Afghanistan's participation at the Tokyo Paralympics.
 The President of the International Paralympic Committee, Andrew Parsons, announced that both of the Afghan athletes would not be available for interviews and that permission had been granted to them to skip the usual press conferences.

 On 2 September 2021, she competed in the round of 16 event at the 2020 Tokyo Paralympics and lost the round to Ziyodakhon Isakova of Uzbekistan.
 Khudadadi subsequently qualified to the repechage round but lost to Ukraine's Viktoriia Marchuk.
+Khudadadi competed in the 2023 European Para Championships in Brussels, Belgium, as member of the Refugee team and won gold in her category.

 On August 29, 2024, Khudadadi made history at the Paris Paralympics, becoming the first-ever Refugee Paralympic Team medallist.
-“I went through so much to get here,” she had said about her victory.
-“This medal is for all the women of Afghanistan and all the refugees of the world.
+She said, "This medal is for all the women of Afghanistan and all the refugees of the world.
 I hope that one day there will be peace in my country".

-Awards

 In December 2024, Zakia Khudadadi was included on the BBC's 100 Women list.
+Her life story is featured in the 2024 France Télévisions documentary A corps perdus directed by Thierry Demaizière and Alban Teurlai.

+On October 28, 2025, Khudadadi became a French citizen.
+Her first competition as part of the French team was the Taekwondo European Championship 2026 in Munich, where she defended her title on May 11, 2026.